mbanders/boardfarm_server_api/README.md

     cd boardfarm_server_api/
     npm install
     ```
 1. You need a mongodb to store data.
-Specify the username and password as environment variables:
+Specify the username, password, and server hostname as environment variables:
     ```sh
     export MONGO_USER="myuser"
     export MONGO_PASS="mypass"
+    export MONGO_SERVER="myserver"
     ```
     Then specify the mongodb connetion uri in the file `config.js`:
     ```js